New 2026 EPA PFAS Limits: Is Your Current Filter Compliant?

 QWhat factors determine a water filter's ability to improve quality?

-Key factors include pore size for particle removal, NSF ratings for certified contaminant reduction, and capacity validated by microscopy or lab tests.
+A water filter's ability to improve quality depends on pore size for particle removal, NSF ratings for certified contaminant reduction, and capacity validated by microscopy or lab tests.
 Kriging models predict residual particles; select via multi-criteria like Global Utility, prioritizing low residuals, cost, and lab-confirmed performance over manufacturer claims.[1][7]

 Related research